manicko/mko_get_mediascope_data/README.md

 # MEDIASCOPE DATA LOADER

 ## 🛠️ Description
-This Python project designed to load data using [Mediascope API](https://github.com/MEDIASCOPE-JSC/mediascope-api-lib)
+This Python project is designed to load data using [Mediascope API](https://github.com/MEDIASCOPE-JSC/mediascope-api-lib)

-**Key Features :**
+**Key Features:**
-* Load data if network is not stable
+* Load data even if network is not stable
 * Create settings for multiple reports and load them at once
 * Easy and versatile report settings
-* Automated slicing long period into parts for faster calculation and loading
+* Automated slicing of a long period into parts for faster calculation and loading
 * Supports multiple target audience
-* Asynchronous data loading increase speed significantly
+* Asynchronous data loading improves performance
 * Export data in CSV